-The present applications concern Wamlox 5 mg/80 mg, 5 mg/160 mg and 10 mg/160 mg film-coated tablets, generic versions of these fixed combinations.
-The applicant and the future holder of authorisation is Krka d.d. in the RMS.
+The present applications concern Valonor 5 mg/80 mg, 5 mg/160 mg and 10 mg/160 mg film-coated tablets, generic versions of these fixed combinations.
+The applicant and the future holder of authorisation is Elpen Pharmaceutical Co.
+Inc.

-The products are indicated for the following conditions: treatment of essential hypertension.
-Wamlox film-coated tablets are indicated in adults whose blood pressure is not adequately controlled on amlodipine or valsartan monotherapy.
+The products are indicated for the following conditions: treatment of essential hypertension in adults whose blood pressure is not adequately controlled on amlodipine or valsartan monotherapy.

 The application was submitted according to Article 10(1) of Directive 2001/83/EC (generic application).
-The reference products were Exforge 5 mg/80 mg, 5 mg/160 mg, 10 mg/160 mg film-coated tablets by Novartis Europharm Ltd., authorised for marketing since 2007.
+The reference products were Exforge 5 mg/80 mg, 5 mg/160 mg and 10 mg/160 mg film-coated tablets by Novartis Europharm Ltd., authorised for marketing since 2007.

-To support the application the applicant has adequately proven the bioequivalence of Wamlox 10 mg/160 mg film-coated tablet with the originator Exforge® 10 mg/160 mg film-coated tablets.
+To support the application the applicant has adequately proven the bioequivalence of Valonor 10 mg/160 mg film-coated tablets with the originator Exforge® 10 mg/160 mg film-coated tablets.

-The other strengths have fulfilled all the criteria for the biowaiver laid in the Guideline on the Investigation of Bioequivalence (CPMP/EWP/QWP/1401/98 Rev. 1).
+The other strengths have fulfilled all the criteria for the biowaiver laid in the guideline on the Investigation of Bioequivalence (CPMP/EWP/QWP/1401/98 Rev. 1).
 The biowaiver for the other strengths can be granted.